This is covered by:

 The entire point of a groyne is to limit the effect of longshore drift by capturing sediment whilst it is being transported.

-The side of the groyne facing the longshore drift reduces the power of the waves, but suffers from erosion in the process.
-The side protected from the waves is an area of deposition where sediment settles and is protected from erosive wave action.
+The side of the groyne facing the longshore drift blocks the movement of sediment and it is deposited.
+The side protected from the waves is starved of sediment because waves cannot reach it to deposit load.
 Consequently there can be a considerable difference in the height of the beach on either side of the groyne.

-In this photograph longshore drift comes from behind the photographer, so the beach is low on the nearside of the groyne but much higher on the far side where it is protected.
+In this photograph longshore drift comes from infront the photographer, so the beach is low on the nearside of the groyne but much higher on the far side where deposition has occured.

 This difference in height can represent a hazard to tourists who jump over a groyne and find an unexpected drop on the other side!